ZeroTraceAPI/Amulet-Utility-Plugins/CONTRIBUTING.md

 The Maintainer may also require additional confirmation before merging a Contribution if the Contribution is large, complex, license-sensitive, or based on third-party material.

+### 9. Special licensing exceptions

+The default rule is that Contributions are submitted under this Contribution Agreement and the Project license.

+A Contributor may request different terms for a specific Contribution, such as a different open-source license, special attribution terms, or a limited permission grant.
+Any such request must be clearly stated before the Contribution is merged.

+A special licensing exception is only valid if the Maintainer clearly agrees to it in writing, such as in the pull request, a repository file, or another project-managed channel.

+The Maintainer may reject a special licensing exception if it would make the Project harder to use, modify, distribute, relicense, maintain, or legally review.

+Contributions marked as all rights reserved, private, restricted, or not licensed for open-source use will not normally be accepted unless the Maintainer and Contributor agree in writing to specific terms that allow the Project and its users to use, modify, and distribute that Contribution.

+If a special licensing exception is accepted, it should be documented clearly in the relevant file, pull request, license notice, or project documentation.

 ## Discussions, Issues, and Support

 Use GitHub Discussions for general questions, early ideas, help requests, and show-and-tell posts.